 Below are some tips for creating a good password.
 Creating one that is hard to guess is essential, so I will advise you to use one of the free online password generators, which will help you with that.

-Try LastPass Online Password Generator, it is easy to use and great in creating strong and complex passwords.
-You can also read one of my other articles where you can find out How Often Should You Change Your Passwords?
+Try LastPass Online Password Generator.
+It is easy to use and great for creating strong and complex passwords.

 - Make it long.